PureDarwin/puredarwin.github.io/index.md

 -------------------------
 We have [GitHub](https://github.com/PureDarwin/), and encourage visitors to use the GitHub repository for both contribution, and checking out the latest build source.

 Additionally, as an interim measure, a [version of PureDarwin Xmas](https://github.com/PureDarwin/LegacyDownloads/releases/download/PDXMASNBE01/NewBootEnvironment-XMas-1.7z) with a fixed boot sector, which is compatible with QEMU is also available.

+## **Something to the Open Source Community!**

+### **Here's a [Guide](https://github.com/PureDarwin/Building-XNU-16.7-Kernel-Guide/) on Building XNU of the 16.5(10.12.4) Kernel!**

 Status
 ------